 More seriously, over the course of gaining those 55 pounds, I gained around half an inch on my neck.
 My neck went from 14″ to 14.5″.
 To put that into perspective, I gained thirteen inches on my shoulders (39 to 52″) and five inches around my biceps (10 to 15″), whereas my neck grew by less than an inch.
 In fact, because my shoulders had grown so much broader, my neck looked actually looked proportionally skinnier by the end of my bulk.

 My goal was to bring up my neck circumference to match my arm circumference: fifteen inches.
 Within a couple of months, my neck had grown to sixteen inches, outgrowing my arms.
-The funny thing is, I think the neck training has had a more positive impact on my appearance than arm training ever did.
+The funny thing is, neck training has had a more positive impact on my appearance than arm training ever did.

 Should We Build Muscle in Our Necks?